enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 15 - Graph theory.md

 	p.11
 	- This can create a very high correlation
 **What is DERIVING DIRECTIONALITY?**
-	It's an equation to predict the future of one signal X2, using information of the past of another Created by Granger-causaliting, originally about the stock prices.
+	It's an equation to predict the future of one signal X2, using information of the past of another signal X1 Created by Granger-causaliting, originally about the stock prices.
-	If we wanna predictX1 at time t, we have to go backward in the timeseries, and predict X1, but we can also use the inormation of X2 in the past to predict it.
+	If we wanna predict X1 at time t, we have to go backward in the timeseries, and predict X1, but we can also use the inormation of X2 in the past to predict it.
 (Check the p.12)
+What's impossible to do with Granger causality
 	The past can predict the future, but not the contrary.

 Why are movement correction important for defining links in graph theory?